Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 The human growth hormone stimulates muscle growth and repair (Tavares et al. 201326).

 For this reason, intermittent fasting is no stranger to bodybuilders.
-Occasionally not eating for long periods can help build muscle instead of breaking it down.
+Occasionally not eating long can help build muscle instead of breaking it down.

 Fasting, for example, can also speed up the healing process of wounds and more severe injuries (Gilpin et al. 199427).